 When plans and projects are received, they are circulated to appropriate County departments and staff for review and comment.
 Typically, the Planning Division of the Department of Community Planning, Housing and Development is responsible for coordinating the engagement and/or review of such projects.

 Below is a summary of federal, regional and local jurisdiction plans and proposals that have been recently approved, completed, or are currently underway.
 The summary includes a general description of the project and a description of the County’s engagement and/or review efforts as well as the potential implications of such proposals.
-These efforts are categorized by the following areas: Plans and Studies, Development Projects and Ongoing Coordination.

 The National Park Service is preparing a Cultural Landscape Report/Environmental Assessment and Assessment of Effect for Theodore Roosevelt Island, a park site administered by the George Washington Memorial Parkway in Washington, D.C. and Rosslyn, Virginia.

 The purpose of the project is to provide guidance and recommendations for the long-term stewardship and preservation of the park.
-The project will result in recommendations for preserving historically significant features within the site and improving or modernizing certain visitor amenities, access areas, and conditions.
+The project will result in recommendations for preserving historically significant features within the site and improving or modernizing certain visitor amenities, access areas and conditions.
 Arlington staff are monitoring this process for any impacts to County infrastructure.

 - Arlington County’s Comments on the Final EA